 We understand that interns might have skills and expertise in a number of other areas related to their coursework that they are interested in personally.
 We like to utilise our intern’s natural skills and abilities, so any help in additional areas benefits our project greatly.

 Being a non-profit organisation with no government funding, the tireless work our volunteers and interns do helps us keep our animals happy, healthy and enriched.
 The generosity of our Global Volunteer Family, current volunteers and interns, sponsors and visitors to our project allow Cheetah Experience to source the best possible food for our animals, purchase enrichment items for our animals, cover veterinary expenses and build and improve our animal’s enclosures to provide them with the best possible care.

 It is of the utmost importance that our volunteers and interns share our common goal – we always put our animal’s needs first.

-Most people prefer to fly into Bloemfontein’s Bram Fischer International Airport.
-All international flights into South Africa arrive in Johannesburg or in Cape Town, from where you can catch a connecting flight to Bram Fischer International Airport.
+All international flights into South Africa arrive in Johannesburg or into Cape Town, from where you then transfer to Cheetah Experience.

 We would recommend that you fly into OR Tambo in Johannesburg, then you will catch the Gautrain to Hatfield station in Pretoria, where a member of the Cheetah Experience Team will collect you.

 March – May forms part of Autumn with average daily temperatures of between 24˚C and 30˚C. It can still rain and it gets warm enough during March and April to enjoy a swim.
 Do pack some warmer clothes to provide for colder morning and evening temperatures as well as for the odd rainy days.